zimmski/tavor/doc/complete-example.md

 Error detected, will exit loop
 ```

-### <a name="bugs-vend"></a>The `Vend` method does to decrease the credit
+### <a name="bugs-vend"></a>The `Vend` method does not decrease the credit

-Similar to the previous example we can modify the code to leave the `credit` member variable untouched with one of the following replacements of the `Vend` replacements:
+Similar to the previous example we can modify the code to leave the `credit` member variable untouched with one of the following replacements of the `Vend` method:

 - Remove the subtraction statements.